Can I Smoke While Doing Gym? Giving Up Smoking for Wellness Designers + Gym Consultants

 Why Gym Goers Should Give Up Smoking

-Smoking’s negative effects are numerous, with many specific to gym-goers.
+Smoking cigarettes' negative effects are numerous, with many specific to gym-goers.

 Physical Performance

-One of the primary reasons gym-goers should quit smoking is the disastrous effect ithas on cardiorespiratory fitness.
+One of the primary reasons gym-goers should quit smoking is the disastrous effect it has on cardiorespiratory fitness.

 All of this will limit your ability to get the best out of a gym session.
+Improved heart rate and lung function from quitting smoking can significantly enhance workout performance.

 Smoking also hampers the body’s ability to recover from physical exertion, which is a vital component of building muscle mass.
 Smoking restricts blood flow, hinders the healing process, and even increases inflammation.